arian/arian.github.io/source/_posts/Reactive-React-using-reactive-streams.md

 #### Combining the streams

 In the text above we were rendering the list that was fetched from the server by the initial request.
-We can do the server actions, but we don't update the view yet.
+Now we can also do the server actions, but we don't update the view yet.
 To do this, we need to join the different streams.
 One effective way to do this are the *join patterns*.

 BaconJS has a useful feature to do this: `Bacon.when`.
 You start with an initial *seed*.
-It then pattern matches on the different streams, and each time one of the matched events have a new value, you combine the previous accumulator with the value from the stream, which is the output of the stream.
+It then pattern matches on the different streams, and each time one of the matched events has a new value, you combine the previous accumulator with the value from the stream, which will be the output of the stream.

 ```js
 const updatedTodoItems = Bacon.when(